libialany/DevOpsProject/README.md

-# DevOps scripts
+# DevOps  Projects

-I've trying to save my scripts i used for most of my projects
+this is still refactoring ......